How to quickly swap contents of two cells in Excel?

 2. In the Swap Ranges dialog box, you need to:

-(1) click the first button in the Swap Range 1 box to select the cell that you like to swap.
+- (1) click the first button in the Swap Range 1 box to select the cells that you like to swap.

-(2) click the second button from Swap Range 2 box to select the cell you will swap with.
+- (2) click the second button from Swap Range 2 box to select the cells you will swap with.

 Then two selected cells or ranges are swapped immediately.
 See screenshots: